WRVG-LP: History

 To ensure a solid and diverse, 24-hour-a-day, seven days a week, programming schedule, WRVG launched the World Radio Network and sought programs produced by other college radio stations and by public radio stations around the country.
 Stations were given the opportunity to send to World Radio their best programs and, in return, take whatever shows they wanted in the programming pool for their broadcast schedules.
 Over 220 stations participated, allowing public radio programs from the World Radio service to be broadcast by stations all over the country, while providing WRVG with exciting programs to fill out its lineup.
 Georgetown College's WRVG radio programming and its World Radio programming service became a hit locally and nationally.

 WRVG offered so much to a wide audience.
-The station, with its programming motto, "Free the Music!" played mostly jazz and blues, and produced a number of extremely popular news and information programs, including an award-winning poetry program.
+The station, with its programming motto, "Free the Music!" played mostly jazz and blues, and produced a number of extremely popular news and information programs, including an award-winning poetry program hosted by GC alumnus Troy Teegarden.
 ACE magazine readers voted WRVG as the best radio station and JB's Home Cookin as the best DJ in Lexington, and because of Georgetown's convenient location on the crossroads of I-64 and I-75, bands from all over would stop by the station to play live in WRVG's performance studio.

 In 2003, with a significant downturn in the national economy, the college was compelled to sell the 50,000 watt station.
 Even though the station was an asset, administrators and trustees believed that selling the station would be more beneficial for the college in the long term.
 WRVG-FM was sold for $2.7 million, and the World Radio programming service was discontinued.
 The 89.9 frequency in Lexington, and the tower on the college's east campus, is now in use by the K-LOVE radio network.
 Still the memory of a great radio station, WRVG- the Radio Voice of Georgetown, survives.
 WRVG bumper stickers can still be seen occasionally while driving around Lexington.

 In 2004, Dr. Jason Phillips came to Georgetown College and took over the role of WRVG's faculty advisor.
 It was under his direction that a new low-powered station was created.
 He oversaw the construction of a new tower and antenna on top of the Cralle Student Center.
 Dr. Phillip's experience and knowledge of how to run a radio station was crucial, since the FCC's deadline for the re-launch of the new WRVG was May 2005.
 The station was able to keep the WRVG call letters but moved to frequency 93.7 FM.